 Click here to view a list of administrative materials, organized by jurisdiction, issued by U.S. state insurance departments to provide guidance to both the insurance industry and consumers relating to business interruption insurance coverage and COVID-19.

-Additionally, the state legislatures of Louisiana, Massachusetts, New Jersey, New York, Ohio and Pennsylvania have introduced legislation that would retroactively expand coverage under existing business interruption insurance policies to cover losses due to the COVID-19 outbreak.
+Additionally, the state legislatures of California, Louisiana, Massachusetts, Michigan, New Jersey, New York, Ohio, Pennsylvania, Rhode Island and South Carolina have introduced legislation that would retroactively expand coverage under existing business interruption insurance policies to cover losses due to the COVID-19 outbreak.
+Additionally, the Illinois state legislature has passed legislation that would require the Illinois Department of Insurance to establish a task-force to study business interruption insurance needs.
 Links to these respective bills can also be found in this section of the compendium.

 The societal-wide disruptions caused by the COVID-19 pandemic implicates the operations of both the insurance industry and regulators.
 In connection with these disruptions, nearly all U.S. state insurance departments have issued materials related to, among other topics: regulatory flexibility on filing deadlines, continuing education requirements for producers and grace periods for premium payments; insurers’ plans to deal with financial risk caused by the pandemic; and the fair treatment of insurance consumers during this public health crisis.